 If your ideas are usually accepted both by those above and equivalent to you on the business organization chart, then you are probably an adaptor.
 You tend to take proven products and theories and try to incorporate them into your business.

 You are better at selling someone else’s idea than coming up with your own.
-This ability to encourage others to accept new modifications is essential to keep business growing.
+This ability to encourage others to accept new modifications is essential to keep the business growing.

 However, as an adaptor, you need a source of viable innovations that will actually work.
 You will have to accept the fact that innovators may not be maladroit or not have the same social and presentation skills as you do.
 They probably will not share your “common sense” and may take unnecessary risks.